sendwithus/battlesnake/README.md

 #### How do I collect Bounty Snake prizes?
 * If you want to collect a Bounty Snake prize you have to go to the company booth that is hosting that snake and challenge them to a duel.
 The company will run the battle and if your snake is victorious you will be awarded the prize.
 Each snake will have different win conditions so come prepared.

+#### When should I show up?
+* If you want to attend the morning tutorial you need to be at the Conference Centre by 9:00 am.
+If you don't plan on being at the morning tutorial you need to start registering your team and check-in individually at 10:00 am.
+Orientation starts at 11:00am sharp.

 ## Contributing

 Have sample code you'd like to share?
 Have useful links?
 See a typo?